Home > Buyers Guides

 We independently research, test, and review every walk-in tub.
 We may receive a commission if you click through our links.
 Learn more

-The bariatric walk-in tub is designed specifically to meet unique bariatric special needs, with a large door and seat that can hold over 300 pounds.
+The bariatric walk-in tub is designed specifically to meet unique bariatric special needs.
+It has a large door and seat that can hold over 300 pounds.

-Like other household goods and living items designed for bariatric use, the tubs are larger and sturdier than more traditional walk-in tubs.
+Like other household goods and living items designed for bariatric use, the tubs are more significant and sturdier than more traditional walk-in tubs.

 Individuals with bariatric needs often require proper seating, which a walk-in tub provides.
-However, the common sizes sold by walk-in tub sellers are simply too small.
-That’s where a bariatric walk-in tub comes in.
+However, the standard sizes sold by walk-in tub sellers are too small, and that’s where a bariatric walk-in tub comes in.

 Women close the door of one Bariatric Walk-In Tub from Ella’s Bubbles company.